openforis/sepal-doc/docs/source/feature/project.rst

 Then, select :btn:`<fa-solid fa-pencil> Add` to create a new project.
 Enter the name and select :btn:`<fa-solid fa-check> Apply`.

-The newly created project will now apear in the list.
+The newly created project will now appear in the list.

 .. thumbnail:: ../_images/feature/project/new-project.png
     :title: Project management pop-up windows